simp/pupmod-simp-simp/REFERENCE.md

 Default value: `false`

 ### simp::server::rsync_shares

-Set up various rsync services that are needed by the SIMP clients

 If you don't have these provided somewhere, many of the modules will not function properly.